RealCoolSnow/flutter_quick_start/README.md

 # How to use

-1. Replace string 'com.coolsnow.flutter_easy' to [YOUR PACKAGE NAME] in all files.
+1. Replace string 'com.coolsnow.flutter_quick_start' to [YOUR PACKAGE NAME] in all files.

-2. Replace string 'flutter_easy' to [YOUR PROJECT NAME] in all files.
+2. Replace string 'flutter_quick_start' to [YOUR PROJECT NAME] in all files.

 3. Develop your application base on this project. ●＾●